Belly Button Piercing Guide

 A belly button piercing takes a fair amount of time to heal completely after being pierced.
 It can be as long as a year before it completely heals.
 That’s a crazy long time to wait for something to heal up.
 It takes longer than a broken bone does!

 Yet, fortunately, most people won’t take that long to heal.
 There’s a good chance that it will be closer to the three-to-six month range before it completely heals up.

 You might be tricked into thinking it has healed long before that though.
 It’ll appear to be better within the first six weeks.
 Though, there will still be a lot going on under the skin that you won’t be able to see.

 A small part of how quickly you’re likely to heal is entirely down to the luck of the draw, but it also has a lot to do with your general overall health and how well you take care of yourself.

-If you want to give your piercing its best shot of healing as quickly as it can, you should find ways to shore up your immune system.
+If you want to give your piercing its best shot of healing as quickly as it can, you should find ways to support your immune system.
 A strong immune system will be your best bet for rapid healing.

 You should make sure you’re getting enough sleep – try for at least eight hours of shuteye a night.
 Eat a healthy, well-balanced diet of superfoods like berries, brightly-colored fruits and vegetables and fish.
-Consider taking a daily probiotic supplement which will help your gut health and may bolster your immune system as well.
+Consider taking a daily probiotic supplement that will help your gut health and may contribute towards a tenacious immune system as well.

 Make sure you aren’t fidgeting around with your belly button piercing too much either.
 That will slow down the healing since you’ll be undoing some of the progress every time you mess with it.